 Squirkills are one of the lesser hazards of Earth Delta, at least until they're on you.
-A rustling in the trees is the first and last warning you'll get before you're buried in a writhing, rabid, carpet of fanged cuteness.
+A rustling in the trees is the first and last warning you'll get before you're buried in a writhing, rabid carpet of fanged cuteness.
 Squirkills often live in instinctive symbiosis with other creatures, especially thornlashes, which eagerly soak up the sprays of gore the squirkills generate as they feed.
-SQUIRKILL SWARM CREATURE 1 N MEDIUM ANIMAL SWARM FURKIND Perception +8, scent (imprecise) 30 feet Skills Skill Acrobatics +7, Athletics +6, Stealth +8 Str +1, Dex +4, Con +1, Int -4, Wis +1, Cha +1 AC 15; Fort +6, Ref +9, Will +6; Saving throw mods HP 12; Immunities Precision, swarm mind; Weaknesses area damage 3, splash damage 3; Resistances bludgeoning 6, piercing 6, slashing 3 Duck and Cover Trigger The squirkill swarm is targeted by an area attack.
+SQUIRKILL SWARM CREATURE 1 N MEDIUM ANIMAL SWARM FURKIND Perception +8, scent (imprecise) 30 feet Skills Skill Acrobatics +7, Athletics +6, Stealth +8 Str +1, Dex +4, Con +1, Int -4, Wis +1, Cha +1 AC 15; Fort +6, Ref +9, Will +6; Saving throw mods HP 12; Immunities precision, swarm mind; Weaknesses area damage 3, splash damage 3; Resistances bludgeoning 6, piercing 6, slashing 3 Duck and Cover → Trigger The squirkill swarm is targeted by an area effect allowing a basic Reflex save.
 Requirements At least one square of the squirkill swarm's space is not within the triggering attack's area.
-Effect Some strange instinct cause the swarm to react defensively, compressing itself to fit within the untargeted square(s), then reforming into its original space.
+Effect Some strange instinct causes the swarm to react defensively, compressing as many members of itself as possible fit within the untargeted area, then reforming into its original space.
+The swarm's save is increased by one step - critical failure to failure, failure to success, and so on.
 The triggering attack cannot normally be canceled or stopped in response to this action.
 This is why everyone hates squirkills.

-Frequency once every 1d4 rounds Speed 20 feet, climb 20 feet Chomp Your Nuts ◆ Each enemy in the squirkill swarm's space takes 1d6 piercing damage (DC 15 Basic Reflex save), with an additional point of persistent bleed damage if they fail the save, and a DC 15 Fortitude save against rageplague (see the Earth Delta Core Rules).
+Speed 25 feet, climb 20 feet Chomp Your Nuts ◆ Each enemy in the squirkill swarm's space takes 1d6 piercing damage (DC 15 Basic Reflex save), with an additional point of persistent bleed damage if they fail the save, and a DC 15 Fortitude save against rageplague (see the Earth Delta Core Rules).
 SYMBIOTE The forces unleashed by the Cataclysm upended biology as well as civilization.
 Changes that might have taken millions of years happened virtually overnight.
 Was it quantum bombs that overlaid all possible futures at once?
 Mutated retroviruses rewriting DNA?
 Insane AIs creating new species in hidden facilities, according to their own twisted optimization protocols?
 All of the above?
+(Spoiler: All of the above.)
 Some creatures survived by forming symbiotic relationships, where two or more separate species formed sophisticated bonds, to the point where the two can be considered as a single creature, neither component living apart, yet each remaining distinct, not fully absorbed into the other.
 SWARMHOUND

 Swarmhounds are symbiotic, somewhat unusual creatures, but hardly the strangest thing Earth Delta has to offer.
-Each swarmhound plays host to a cloud of bees, which dwell in its inner stomach and digestive passages.
-They turn the meat the swarmhound eats into food for themselves, and in turn produce high energy chemicals which give the swarmhound sustenance.
-Furthermore, in battle, they can leap forth, stinging and distracting foes.
-A pack of swarmhounds tends to share hives, and the bees from one individual will merge with those from another constantly.
-SWARMHOUND CREATURE 2 N MEDIUM BEAST SYMBIOTE FURKIND Perception +8, low-light vision, scent 30 feet (imprecise) Skills Acrobatics +6, Athletics +8, Survival +7 Str +4, Dex +2, Con +3, Int -2, Wis +1, Cha +3 AC 18; Fort +11, Ref +8, Will +8 HP 35; Attack of Opportunity ?
+Each swarmhound plays host to a cloud of bees that dwell in its stomach, lungs, and digestive passages.
+In older individuals, their hives grow through the skin, but this doesn't harm or discomfort the swarmhound in any way.
+The bees turn the meat the swarmhound eats into food for themselves, and in turn produce nutrietdistracting foes.
+A pack of swarmhounds tends to share hives, and the bees from one individual will merge with those from another constantly. rich extracts, providing the swarmhound with sustenance.
+In battle, the swarms can leap forth, stinging and SWARMHOUND CREATURE 2 N MEDIUM ANIMAL SYMBIOTE FURKIND Perception +8, low-light vision, scent 30 feet (imprecise) Skills Acrobatics +6, Athletics +8, Survival +7 Str +4, Dex +2, Con +3, Int -4, Wis +3, Cha +1 AC 18; Fort +11, Ref +8, Will +8 HP 35; Attack of Opportunity ?